letorbi/inotifyrecursive/README.md

 # Inotify Recursive - Recursive inotify watches for Python

 Inotify Recursive is a Python package that offers a simple way to watch a directory-tree recursively for file changes via the inotify functionality of the Linux kernel.
-It uses [the inotify_simple package](https://github.com/chrisjbillington/inotify_simple) to set and remove the inotify watches and also incorporates its whole functionality.
-The package is written in Python and licensed as open-source under the GPL version 3.
+It uses the inotify_simple package to set and remove the inotify watches and also incorporates its whole functionality.
+The package is written in Python and licensed as open-source under the LGPL version 3.

 At the moment the main purpose of Inotify Recursive is to provide the file watching functionality for [Synoindex Watcher](https://github.com/letorbi/synoindexwatcher), a small tool that automatically updates the media index of Synology DiskStations.